 The slider turtle prefers to lay its eggs early in the morning or in late evening.
-Only three turtles were found laying eggs during miday.
+Only three turtles were found laying eggs during midday.
 The turtle crawls out of the water and seeks an elevated ridge that will insure good drainage.
-An open area somewhat protected weeds but exposed to the direct rays of the sun is most often thosen.
+An open area somewhat protected by weeds but exposed to the direct rays of the sun is most often chosen.
 In the egg-laying season the ground is usually dry and hard;

-^{}Contributions from the Reelfoot Lake Biological Station No. 4.
-The study reported on was made possible by a grant from the Reelfoot Lake Biological Station of the Tennessee Academy of Science, to whom the author wishes to express appreciation.
+1Contributions from the Reelfoot Lake Biological Station No. 4.
+The study here reported on was made possible by a grant from the Reelfoot Lake Biological Station of the Tennessee Academy of Science, to whom the author wishes to express his appreciation.

 however, the turtle is prepared for this.
-The bladder and cloace distended with water to be used in softening the ground.
-A port of the water is released at the chosen spot (Taylor, 1935).
-In cases an area of two feet is wet.
-While the water is soaking the dry soil, the turtle assumes her digging position.
-The front are braced against weeds, rocks, or any other convenient support, the back of the carapace is placed over the place to be excavally unlike most animals, the turtle uses the rear limbs for digging Beginning with one of the hind legs, she tests the soil with a ward, scraping motion of the leg.
-If it is too hard for comforted digging, more water is released until the soil is softened.
-The scraping movements of the hind leg are renewed until a shallow hole been formed.
+The bladder and cloaca are distended with water to be used in softening the ground.
+A portion of the water is released at the chosen spot (Taylor, 1935).
+In some cases an area of two feet is wet.
+While the water is soaking into the dry soil, the turtle assumes her digging position.
+The front feet are braced against weeds, rocks, or any other convenient support, and the back of the carapace is placed over the place to be excavated.
+Unlike most animals, the turtle uses the rear limbs for digging.
+Beginning with one of the hind legs, she tests the soil with a sideward, scraping motion of the leg.
+If it is too hard for comfortable digging, more water is released until the soil is softened.
+The scraping movements of the hind leg are renewed until a shallow hole has been formed.
 The turtle then shifts to the other leg and digs.
-In process is an awkward one and the turtle seems to tire easily.
+The process is an awkward one and the turtle seems to tire easily.
+She